peak-ai/flashr/README.md

   */
   keyFunction: () => string;
   /*
-    Notification can have an action associated with them, like undo, stop, etc...
+    Notification can have an action associated with them, like undo, stop etc...
-    This can be overridden in addFlashMessage api.
+    This can be overridden in addFlashMessage API.
   */
   onActionClick: () => void;
   /*
-    This in general onClick whicj can be used to add click on complete notification This can be overridden in addFlashMessage api.
+    This in general onClick which can be used to add click on complete notification This can be overridden in addFlashMessage API.
   */
   onClick: () => void;
 }